Health Services Manager Salary: Your 2025 Guide

 To start this certification, you need at least 12 college credits related to business or health care and a minimum of two years of experience working with patients in the health field.

-CHFP (Certified Health Care Financial Professional): Offered by HFMA (the health care Financial Management Association), this certification focuses on knowledge of health care's finance and business side.
-It's an important credential to have if your job involves setting and maintaining budgets, patient billing, insurance coding, analyzing financial reports, and other finance-related tasks.
+Certified Healthcare Financial Professional (CHFP): Offered by the Healthcare Financial Management Association (HFMA), this certification focuses on knowledge of health care’s finance and business side.
+It’s an important credential to have if your job involves setting and maintaining budgets, patient billing, insurance coding, analyzing financial reports, and other finance-related tasks.
 To get this certification, you can expect about 20 hours of coursework and two exams—one 90 minutes in length and the other three hours in length.

 Special skills that benefit a health services manager